Cuban tody

 The Cuban tody (Todus multicolor) is a bird species in the family Todidae that is restricted to Cuba and the adjacent islands.

 Description

 The species is characterized by small size with a length of 11 cm and weighing 5.9 g.
 It has a large head relative to body size, and a thin, flat bill.
-Similar to other toadies, the coloration of the Cuban Tody includes an iridescent green dorsum, pale whitish-grey underparts, and red highlights.
+Similar to other todies, the coloration of the Cuban Tody includes an iridescent green dorsum, pale whitish-grey underparts, and red highlights.
 This species is distinguished by its pink flanks, red throat, yellow lores, and blue ear-patch.
 The bill is bicolored: black on the top and red on the bottom.